HISTORY OF THE ALUMNI DEPARTMENT

 Charlene Vitrano was hired as the first part-time employee in the alumni and development area in 1988, after she retired from teaching.
 Her leadership of the program continued until the spring of 1996, when the position was turned over to Rebecca (Snyder) Becker (att.).
 Becker was employed full-time until the spring of 2005.

 Richard T. Orrison then returned to the academy in the position of Alumni & Development Director and under his guidence new programs were created such as Leaders on Leadership, and the 3-year EnVision Challenge Campaign.
 Beginning in 2005, a new endowment was established each year, including the Class of 2005 Religious Activities Endowment, the Douglas R. Newberry Memorial Endowment, the Thomas & Eleanor Umek Memorial Endowment, and the C. Roy Smith & Charlene Vitrano Endowment.
 Alumni homecoming events have also been enhanced, culminating in October 2009 with the 2008-2009 alumni celebration concerts (Bach to Bluegrass) featuring the Silhouettes reunion.
 Until June 30, 2009, Dr. Orrison graciously served as alumni director.
 He coordinated alumni events and challenged alumni to become involved with their alma mater.
-Krista (Randolph) Metzger ('88) served in the Alumni office as administrative assistant for 3 years until her recent move to the Academy office as the Principal's Secretary.
+Krista (Randolph) Metzger ('88) served in the Alumni office as administrative assistant for 3 years before moving to the Academy office as the Principal's Secretary.

 Thomas Baker retired from teaching at Andrews Academy after 35 years.
 Though we were sorry to no longer have him in our English department we were pleased that he agreed to become the Alumni/Development Director.
 Mr. Baker invested a lot of time and talent in the school and we were glad to have him in this role.
 Lynette Quinty, former maintenance supervisor at AA, joined Jan (Greenidge) Pickett (’79) in performing the secretarial duties in the department.